-Type Code Transducers & Measurement Systems L-T-P Credits Marks PE BTEI-T-PE-999 riansaucers & Measurement Systems 3-0-0 3 100
+Type Code Sensors & Circuit Analysis L-T-P Credits Marks PE BTEI-T-PE-027 Schools & Circuit Analysis 3-0-0 3 100

-Objectives The objective of this course is to study the characteristics of different types of measurement systems and industrial applications of various transducers & sensors for design & construction of precise measuring instruments.
-Pre-Requisites Basic knowledge of physics, mathematics, electrical and electronics is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.
+Objectives The objective of this course is to study the characteristics of different types of measurement systems and principles & applications of various sensing elements.
+Pre-Requisites Basic knowledge of physics, mathematics, electrical, and electronics is required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on real world examples & case studies.

 To eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Iotai
+Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Total

 05 05 05 25 60 100